American Securities

-American Securities LLC is an American private equity firm based in New York with an office in Shanghai that invests in market-leading North American companies with annual revenues generally ranging from $200 million to $2 billion and/or $50 million to $250 million of EBITDA.
-American Securities and its affiliates have approximately $23 billion under management.
-American Securities traces its roots to a family office founded in 1947 by William Rosenwald, the son of Julius Rosenwald, the longtime CEO of Sears, Roebuck and Co.
+American Securities LLC is an American private equity firm based in New York with an office in Shanghai that invests in U.S. companies, primarily in the industrial and B2B services sectors.
+With $23 billion under management, the firm partners with businesses generating $200 million to $2 billion in annual revenue.
+American Securities started as a family office, established in 1947 by William Rosenwald, the son of Julius Rosenwald, the longtime CEO of Sears, Roebuck and Co., to manage the Rosenwald family’s wealth.

 History

 William Rosenwald—who had inherited the Rosenwald fortune from his father Julius Rosenwald—founded American Securities Capital Partners in 1947.
 Investments included Ametek and Western Union.

-In 1993 Michael G. Fisch became the William Rosenwald family's financial advisor.
+In 1993, Michael G. Fisch became the William Rosenwald family's financial advisor.

-In 1994—with Fisch as Director and CEO—American Securities opened their first fund to outside investors.
-By 2012 they had invested in "39 companies in a wide variety of industries, including industrial manufacturing, specialty chemicals, aerospace and defense, energy, business services, healthcare, media, restaurants, and consumer products."

-In June 2009, American Securities Capital Partners officially changed its name to American Securities LLC.
-As of February 2021, American Securities and its affiliates had approximately $23 billion under management.
-American Securities has invested in 67 companies across a variety of industries.
-As of February 2021, American Securities is currently partnered with 21 companies that have 109,900 collective employees worldwide.